limentum/limentum.github.io/_vestige/interlude-the-party.md

 Our conversation is cut short by the opening door, revealing the familiar dude I know and loathe.

 "Oh, look, the Stephenson kid brought his girlfriend!"
-Chris exclaimed mockingly, looking back into the house, before peering around my shoulder, "And...
-Tyler?" he said, inquisitively.
+Chris exclaimed mockingly.
+He looks back into the house, before peering beside us, "and...
+Tyler's with you?" he said, inquisitively.

-I lean over, blocking Tyler from his line of sight, "Yeah, hey, not my girlfriend by the way!"
-I said, gesturing at Shae.
+"Always a pleasure, Chris," Shae said, rolling her eyes.

-I’ve known her since I first moved to Vestige, around the time I turned five years old, so it wasn’t uncommon for rumours to go around that we were dating.
-I’ve always thought of her more as a sister, if anything.
+Chris was a bit taller than me, with a bit of a stockier build.
+He had a bit of a beard, but it was pretty patchy, and his hair was a bit longer than most guys at our school.
+He was wearing a black t-shirt and jeans, which was pretty standard for him.
+We've known Chris we were younger, but we never really hung out with him.
+He was always a bit too much.

 "I asked them to come!"
 Tyler said.
 That was only partly true, but according to Tyler, they’ve been ‘somewhat-friends’ for quite a while now, so saying that would at least mean less mild-harassment from Chris for tonight.